 - Inflammatory Bowel Disease

 Can it be treated and how?

-- SOT Therapy – Directly attacks the virus by preventing EBV from replicating in the body.
+- SOT Therapy – This effective and revolutionary therapy directly attacks the virus by preventing EBV from replicating in the body.